application-research/delta-dm/readme.md

 ### Deal Making
 1. Call `/deal` endpoint to make deals with providers- specify either a # of deals or amount (TiB) to replicate

+#### Wishlist
+- Ability to specify region / IP address of providers so that deals can be made in a geo-aware way (only replicate a certain amount to a given region)
+- Never deal the same CAR to the same provider!
+- Show progress bar of how much datacap is being used for each dataset/wallet

+### Reporting

+Dataset level
+-> see how **distributed** the data is.
+See which SPs -> match what Validation-bot does
+-> see % replicated

+SP Level
+-> Total list of data/CIDs replicated, which datasets